eco/toolkit/packages/sdk/README.md

 [See more from viem's docs](https://viem.sh/)

-*Note: A quote will provide the address of an IntentSource contract for you, but if you aren't using a quote you can get the defaut IntentSource contract like so:*
+> **Note:** A quote will provide the address of an IntentSource contract for you, but if you aren't using a quote you can get the default IntentSource contract like so:
 ``` ts
 import { EcoProtocolAddresses } from '@eco-foundation/routes-ts';